Tips to convert HTML to Word

 phpdocx supports nearly all the HTML tags and CSS styles that have an equivalent in MS Word.

-In our web you cand find the complete list of compatible tags and styles.
+In our web you cand find HTML to DOCX documentation and the complete list of compatible tags and styles.

 Tidy, incorrect tagging, accents and other non ASCII characters